 Full-time student: Must take a minimum of 7.0 (junior year) or 5.5 (senior year) with no more than two of those credits coming from an approved educational alternative.
 Students in this category pay full tuition.

-Full-time equivalent:

-ent: Must be enrolled in an approved full-time educational institution as well as eligible for valedictorian and salutatorian awards.

-(Seniors Only) meet Dayspring Christian Academy's Bible and Senior Thesis requirements.

-Students in this category pay an adjusted tuition.
-These students are not
+Full-time equivalent: Must be enrolled in an approved full-time educational institution as well as (Seniors Only) meet Dayspring Christian Academy's Bible and Senior Thesis requirements (oemors omy) Students in this category pay an adjusted tuition.
+These students are not eligible for valedictorian and salutatorian awards.